Nauja/Entropy/Draft.md

-Here we wrote a more generalized version of our `sum` function by simply moving `+` operator - previously implicit because of function's name - to an optional parameter defaulting to the builtin `operator.add` function.
+Here we wrote a more generalized version of our `sum` function by simply moving `+` operator - previously implicit because of function's name - to an optional parameter defaulting to `operator.add`.
 As a side effect, we now have a useful documentation with examples of usage because it becames easy to explain what the added value is and how it can be used.